A Guide to 13 Most Popular Japanese Language Exams

 Test Centers and Exam Dates of JFT-Basic

-- They conduct the JFT-Basic several times a month.
-You can check the upcoming test to register for yourself.
+• They conduct the JFT-Basic several times a month.
+You can check the upcoming test schedule to register.

-- Japan has 13 test centers, and 35 centers are in India, Indonesia, Nepal, Philippines, Mongolia, Bangladesh, Cambodia, Sri Lanka, Myanmar, Thailand, and Uzbekistan.
+• Japan has 13 test centers, and 35 centers are in India, Indonesia, Nepal, the Philippines, Mongolia, Bangladesh, Cambodia, Sri Lanka, Myanmar, Thailand, and Uzbekistan.

 Final Words on which Japanese proficiency test to choose